 Levees will follow the lay of a slope with a gradual decline so that the water flow will move gently and avoid buildup.

-It’s best if levees are spaced between 30 and 50 meters apart.
+It’s best if levees are spaced between 100 and 165 feet apart.

 If the construction doesn’t consider the establishment of grass cover immediately after creating the levee, then the channel could erode quickly.

 They help to regulate the outflows from drains as they go down slopes, which prevents erosion.

 You can only use grassed waterways when there’s a dense stretch of grass available and the slope is not too great (no greater than 1:4).

 The size and shape of the waterway determines the amount of water that can be evacuated as well as the steepness of the slope and the type of soil.

 4. What are the advantages of open drainage systems?

 Here are some of the reasons that open drainage systems are popular.

 Unlined open drainage systems are easier to construct than covered piping.